-- Understand the local context . - Demonstrate implementable design concepts for . - creating walkable and liveable neighbourhood in holistic manner. - The design should respond to the needs of local . community and ensure safe, inclusive, and comfortable access to amenities and services.
+- Understand the local context . - .

+- creating walkable and liveable neighbourhood in holistic manner.
+The design should respond to the needs of local - community and ensure safe, inclusive, and comfortable access to amenities and services.

 To know more about the typologies, please check out the Online Workshop 01 presentation